International Medical Internships in Tanzania

 Projects Abroad works with both small health clinics and large government hospitals in Tanzania.
 This gives interns the unique opportunity to work in a variety of different departments and to work closely alongside local doctors and nurses.

-Medicine interns in Tanzania work with a variety of medical institutions in and around the town of Arusha in northern Tanzania and in the coastal city of Dar es Salaam.
+Medicine interns in Tanzania work with a variety of medical institutions in and around the town of Arusha in northern Tanzania and in the Kilimanjaro region in a town called Moshi.
 In both the smaller health clinics and the larger hospitals interns will find themselves working with patients who have a wide range of illnesses.

 There are many different departments in the majority of the hospitals we work with including maternity, general medicine, surgery, and pediatrics.
 Interns can choose whether they want to work in a variety of different departments or whether they want to focus on one in particular.

 Please note that if you are a pre-med student or have no previous medical experience, you will be placed in Arusha.

 Interning Abroad in Medicine in Tanzania with Projects Abroad